 The weekend workshop place costs £300 for either Flute Making or Drum Making.
 Your workshop fee includes 6 teaching sessions, all materials, use of all tools, two nights camping, two vegetarian evening meals (with vegan & gluten free options), hot drinks throughout the weekend, spring water on tap, roundhouse ceremonies, flute & drum circles and Dartmoor walk.
 No experience is necessary – all skill levels welcome.
 This workshop is not suitable for people under 18.

 Accommodation options are free camping in the meadow with full access to cottage kitchen and bathroom facilities; inside accommodation in our guest cottage for £60 total per person with self-service breakfast included; or local B&B or YHA forest hostel options in or near to village.

 Booking is done with a booking form and the choice of either making full payment or paying a deposit of £100 to secure your place.
 All deposits are non-returnable.
 Our cancellation policy and the payment schedule are sent out with the booking confirmation.
 Payment may be made in smaller installments by arrangement.

 Flute & drum making generally takes place twice a year, in May/June and September/October.
-In 2019 there is only the June date available (now fully booked) as we are running the FOUR WINDS flute event in the summer.
-We are holding a list of names of those interested in the 2020 workshops, which will give you early notification of dates and booking forms before we advertise the workshops on this site; this usually takes place in January.
+We are holding a list of names of those interested in the 2020 workshops, which will give you early notification of dates and booking forms before we advertise the workshops on this site; this takes place at the end of January.
 Please contact us if you would like to be on the list for 2020.